darchr/gem5/riscvmatched-multiprocessing/README.md

     The parameter to be tuned.
 This can be any parameter in the gem5 configuration file.
     For example, `processor.cores[:].core.executeFuncUnits.funcUnits[0].opLat` is the parameter for the latency of the integer functional unit.

     Caveat: The parameter must be defined in a way that allows it to be applied to the board using the `apply_config` function in `src/python/m5/SimObject.py`, found [here](https://github.com/gem5/gem5/blob/48a40cf2f5182a82de360b7efa497d82e06b1631/src/python/m5/SimObject.py#L1298).
 The best way to find the text to use for each parameter is to use the `enumerateParams()` function in a gem5 simulation, defined [here](https://github.com/gem5/gem5/blob/48a40cf2f5182a82de360b7efa497d82e06b1631/src/python/m5/params.py#L328) and look at the output.
+In case of parameters that look like `processor.cores0.core.executeFuncUnits.funcUnits0.opLat`, they suggest being part of an array.
+If you want to apply the parameter to all elements of the array (all cores of the system, for example), you would use `[:]` but if you want to constrain it to a specific element, you would use `[<INDEX>]`.
+So `processor.cores[:].core.executeFuncUnits.funcUnits[0].opLat` means the latency of the **1st** functional unit applied to **ALL** the cores.

 2. `min_value`:
 The minimum value of the parameter to be tuned.